S

 Who Should Use Mailchimp

 Mailchimp makes sense for a narrower audience than its marketing suggests.
 The ideal Mailchimp user is a complete beginner with fewer than 500 contacts who values the easiest possible setup and has no automation needs beyond basic welcome emails.
-The interface genuinely is the most intuitive we reviewed, and for someone sending their first newsletter, the learning curve is the shallowest in the industry.
+The interface is the most intuitive we reviewed, and for someone sending their first newsletter, the learning curve is the shallowest in the industry.

 Businesses that depend on specific integrations are the other clear use case.
 With 300+ native integrations, Mailchimp connects to tools that competitors simply do not support.
 If your workflow requires a specific CRM-to-email connection that only Mailchimp offers, the premium is justified by the time saved on workarounds.